 HRP 239.
 Statistical Methods for Group Comparisons and Causal Inference.
 3 Units.

 See http://rogosateaching.com/stat209/.
 Critical examination of statistical methods in social science and life sciences applications, especially for cause and effect determinations.
 Topics: mediating and moderating variables, potential outcomes framework, encouragement designs, multilevel models, heterogeneous treatment effects, matching and propensity score methods, analysis of covariance, instrumental variables, compliance, path analysis and graphical models, group comparisons with longitudinal data.
 Prerequisite: intermediate-level statistical methods.

 Same as: EDUC 260A, STATS 209

 This seminar course is intended to introduce students to the role of policy in the delivery of healthcare in the United States.
-In addition to speakers from the law school, SIEPR, HRP, and School of Medicine, we will be bringing in speakers from outside organizations such as the Pacific Business Group on Health, managed care organizations, and the Palo Alto Medical Foundation.
+Speakers will include a mix of Stanford faculty and experts in health care financing delivery from around the bay area.
 There will be no assignments and lunch will be provided.

 HRP 244.
 Developing Measurement Tools for Health Research.
 2 Units.

 The focus of this course is on providing the skills necessary to develop, validate and administer both qualitative and quantitative measures and instruments.
 Topics will include creating valid measures, ensuring the measures used address and apply to the research questions, design and samples; determining when to use standardized measures or develop new ones; instrument validation techniques; factor analysis; and survey administration, including determining the most effective way of administering measures (e.g., online, paper-and-pencil, ACASI) and the best way to design the survey.